LeanFrameworks/MiniBus/README.md

-Yet another in-memory pub/sub event bus for Java 8.
+Yet another in-JVM pub/sub event bus for Java 8.

 Note that it is **not** ready for production use.